ember-cli-deploy/ember-cli-deploy-revision-data/README.md

 The file containing your project's version number.
 Must be a JSON file with a top-level `version` key.

 *Default:* `package.json`

+## SCM Data Generators

+SCM Data generators are the strategies used to collect extra information about the revision being deployed.
+An scm data generator must return an object which contains properties that it deems relevant to the revision being deployed .

+### Git generator

+This generator uses the information available from the git repository of your ember-cli application.

+#### Data fields returned

+##### sha

+The SHA of the commit being deployed

+##### email

+Committer's email

+##### name

+Committer's name

+##### branch

+Git branch being deployed

+##### timestamp

+Commit's timestamp

 ## Prerequisites